Waterco Heat Pumps

 5. The size of the heater

 WHAT IS THE ELECTROHEAT’S HEATER RUNNING TIME?

-Most units should be sized to operate during warmer months the pool filtering cycle time of 8 - 12 hours daily, providing a steady flow of heated water.
-On warmer days the heater will run less because the heat loss will be less, and the heater will be more efficient.
+Units must be correctly sized to operate during warmer months with a pool filtering cycle time of 8 - 12 hours daily.
+On warmer days, the heater will run less because the heat loss will be less, and the heater will be more efficient.

-Electroheat heat pumps have a lower heating capacity on a BTU/hr basis compared to fossil fuel based pool heaters such as gas heaters.
-Therefore, Electroheat heat pumps require longer operation to accomplish the
+Electroheat heat pumps have a lower heating capacity on a BTU/hr basis than gas heaters.
+Consequently, heat pumps require an extended operation to increase the same temperature.

-desired temperature.
-Between 10°C to 18°C, it will increase your water temperature by 3°C to 5.5°C a day.
-Over 21°C you should obtain an increase up to 0.8°C a hour and over 26°C up to 1.1°C an hour depending on the size of the pool, the size of the heat pump, the water temperature, and the ambient air temperature at the moment of operation.
-Even though the Electroheat may require longer operation, it will still heat the pool far more
+The speed of the temperature increase will depend on the size of the pool, the size of the heat pump, the water temperature, and the ambient air temperature at the moment of operation.
+Even though heat pumps take longer, they will still heat the pool far more economically.

 HOW DOES ELECTROHEAT COMPARE WITH SOLAR HEATING AND GAS HEATING?